-NetForecast applied Apdex methodology (see Appendix A) to monthly as well as daily error results to determine the meter's overall accuracy score and associated accuracy rating.
+NetForecast applied Apdex methodology (see Appendix A) to cumulative daily error results to determine the meter's overall accuracy score and associated accuracy rating.
 Think of this process as calculating the numeric score on a test that results in a letter grade.
 For example, an 88% score on a test results in a grade (rating) of "B".

 The Apdex method groups error values into three buckets: compliant (meets the spec), marginal (out-of-spec low) and incorrect (out-of-spec high).
-The number of samples in each bucket is then converted into a ratio that ranges from zero (all values are out of spec because they are too high) to 1 (all values are within spec).
-The zero-to-one value is the score (i.e., numeric grade).
+The number of samples in each bucket is then converted into a ratio that ranges from zero (all values are out of spec because they are all too high) to 1 (all values are within spec).
+The 0-to-1 value is the score (i.e., numeric grade).
 Using the Apdex methodology, scores correspond to accuracy ratings of Excellent, Good, Fair, Poor, or Unacceptable.

-Figure 6 shows accuracy scores based on daily error values for all of 2015.
-The average accuracy score for the year was 0.96, which rates as "Excellent".
-During January and March, the accuracy score for the Comcast meter slipped into the "Good" range, but it improved after small meter accuracy issues were addressed.
+Figure 6 shows accuracy scores based on cumulative daily error values from March 2016 through February 2017.
+The average accuracy score for the year was 0.93, which rates as "Good".

-Figure 6 - Daily Meter Accuracy History
+Figure 6 - Cumulative Daily Meter Accuracy History